Kay Cottle's Postcard Collection

 The Ruins, now known as The Well House, with Mrs Fosberry, standing outside about 1914-1918.
 Frank and Elizabeth Keen lived at The Ruins...

-Photographs only of this Grade II listed building (28th October, 1986) Hedge Farm in 2002 Photograph by Sean Edwards The current owner...
+Photographs only of this Grade II listed building (28th October, 1986) Hedge Farm Cottage was sold in 1952 as part of the break-up of...

 Hall houses - How they were constructed